CMSgov/CMMI-shadow-bundles/CMMI-Bundles-checklist.md

 **Results**

-*The blank sections will be updated with the correct information but filled out ones are accurate.*
+*The blank sections will be updated with the correct information once context is provided but the filled out sections are accurate.*

 ### Review Repository Details